Russia calls on Slovakia to return Sputnik V doses after dispute

 The agency said it found that the dosage form of the vaccine - the way the medicine is presented, such as in a solution - differed from the product currently being scrutinised by the European Medicines Agency as part of a rolling review of the shot, required for EU approval.

-SUKL said the batches sent to Slovakia also showed different characteristics from those used in studies published in The Lancet peer-reviewed medical journal.
+SUKL said the batches sent to Slovakia also showed different characteristics from those used in studies published in The Lancet.

 The Russian Direct Investment Fund, Russia’s sovereign wealth fund responsible for marketing the vaccine abroad, vigorously denied these claims, describing them as “fake news”.